Seeking Physics in Diffusion Noise: Additional Implementation Details

 \subsection{Video Generation Configuration}

-\textbf{Base model.} We use CogVideoX-2B~\cite{yang2025cogvideox} as the primary backbone in all main experiments.
-The model generates 49-frame videos at $480 \times 720$ resolution using 50 DDIM denoising steps with a classifier-free guidance scale of 6.0.
-For CogVideoX-5B, we use the same generation settings but reduce the number of DDIM steps to 30 for efficiency.
-Wan~2.1-14B uses 30 UniPCMultistep sampling steps with the same guidance scale.
+\textbf{Backbones.} All backbones generate 49-frame videos at $480 \times 720$ with classifier-free guidance scale 6.0.
+The CogVideoX backbones use the DDIM scheduler and Wan~2.1-14B uses UniPCMultistep.

 \textbf{Trajectory selection.} For progressive trajectory selection, we initialize $N = 4$ parallel trajectories using independent random seeds (defined by the base seed, prompt index, and trajectory index), and perform selection at checkpoints $t \in \{600, 400\}$ with a keep ratio of $\rho = 0.5$.
 As a result, the number of active trajectories decreases from $4 \rightarrow 2 \rightarrow 1$ across the two selection stages.
 This configuration is used consistently across all three backbones.
-Checkpoints are not placed at $t{=}800$ because discrimination at high noise levels is unreliable (Section~3.3), nor at $t{=}200$ because late selection in the schedule yields minimal computational savings.
+Checkpoints are not placed at $t{=}800$ because discrimination at high noise levels is unreliable, nor at $t{=}200$ because late selection in the schedule yields minimal computational savings.

-\textbf{Scoring at checkpoints.} At each checkpoint, we perform one additional forward pass for each active trajectory using only the conditional (positive) prompt embedding, without classifier-free guidance.
-The physics verifier then scores the resulting intermediate features.
-This scoring pass adds less than 0.01\,s per trajectory at each checkpoint, which is negligible relative to the cost of denoising.
+\textbf{Scoring at checkpoints.} At each checkpoint, we perform one additional forward pass for each active trajectory using only the conditional (positive) prompt embedding, without classifier-free guidance, and the physics verifier scores the captured layer-$\ell$ features.
+With $N{=}4$ and two checkpoints this amounts to six extra passes on top of the ${\approx}120$-pass selection schedule (${\approx}5\%$), already included in all reported wall-clock times; the verifier head itself adds less than 0.01\,s per trajectory.

 \textbf{VAE decoding.} Only the final surviving trajectory is decoded by the VAE.
 We enable VAE tiling but disable slicing, as we observed that enabling both simultaneously can produce solid-color artifacts in the 3D causal VAEs used by both CogVideoX and Wan.